OSU-CS290-F18/final-project-cs290-final-project-repo/README.md

 write down what you plan to do within the next day or few hours under the todo section, so we know who plans on doing what.

 # Todo
 Wedensday 12/5:  Let me know if you think of anymore sidebar options (or just implement them I guess).
 Today I'll work on finishing up the things I can think of that we might need:  Number of attempts counter in the win modal, consistent css styling, maybe customization, and maybe allowing user the choice of which cards to use from their array.
+The last one I would probably do last so if you have a good idea on how to do any of the above be my guest.
   The sidebar branch is now in master so you have to update your mongodb with db.options.insertMany([{ id: "flips",  flips: 2 }, {id: "max", max: 4}]) - Josiah (I'm free all day after 11am so I'll probably just be doing this all day and finals)

 Tuesday, 12/4: I think that just svaing the sidebar stuff should work fine, I'm planning to create a way to delete a(non-default) image from the database, and then do some work on the css.